ayato91/Fair-Files/README.md

 # Fair Files
-A FIS (File Integrity Surveillance) App for checking the Integrity of a file and make sure the user if the file content has been modified or not.
+A FIS (File Integrity Surveillance) App for checking the Integrity of a file and make sure if the file content has been modified or not.
 BLAKE-2b Algorithm is used for checking the Integrity of files.

 ## Screenshots